Laravel 11 - How to Integrate Google reCAPTCHA v3

 Open a terminal (e.g., Git Bash) and navigate to your Laravel project's root folder.

-Step # 3 : Install reCAPTCHA V3 package.
+Step # 3 : Install the reCAPTCHA V3 Package.

 Step # 4 : Publish the Config file (Optional).